hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 for both authoritative servers and validating clients.
 Specifically, there is a non trivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
-NSEC mitigates this concern, and if NSEC3 must be used then an iterations count of 0 SHOULD be used to alleviate computational burdens.
+NSEC mitigates this concern.
+If NSEC3 must be used, then an iterations count of 0 SHOULD be used to alleviate computational burdens.

 Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incurs a cost, and zone owners should measure the computational difference in deploying both RFC4470 or NSEC3.

 In short, for all zones, the recommended NSEC3 parameters are as shown
 below: